 I debated compiling this list, wondering who might be interested, for some time.
-But having answered quite a few questions on the the topic over the last few months I realized that good tools are hard to find and require a lot of research and decided that sharing what lives in my carryon may be of value to other people.
+But having answered quite a few questions on the topic over the last few months I realized that good tools are hard to find and require a lot of research and decided that sharing what lives in my carryon may be of value to other people.

-This travel kit, so to say, is a wide range of tools that support me working remotely, facilitate all the wanted and required photography, and help me survive music festivals which I frequent as a journalist.
-And since I tend to put quite a lot of effort researching my purchases this list is only my favourite, most trusted products.
+This travel kit, so to say, is a wide range of tools that support me working remotely, facilitate all the wanted and required photography, and help me survive music festivals that I frequent as a journalist.
+And since I tend to put quite a lot of effort into researching my purchases this list is only my favourite, most trusted products.

 This blog post uses affiliate links denoted by ( * ).